lawalisiakaolatunde-cloud/Cybersecurity-portfolio-/README.md

 # Cybersecurity-portfolio-
-My hands-on cybersecurity learning journey, labs, projects, and security notes.
+Welcome to my cybersecurity learning portfolio.
+This repository documents my hands-on labs, projects, notes, and progress as I develop skills in Linux, networking, defensive security, and ethical hacking.